nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 For the QosPolicy neutron object, the following public methods were implemented:

-* get_network_policy/get_port_policy: returns a policy object that is attached to the corresponding Neutron resource.
+* get_network_policy/get_port_policy: returns a policy object that is attached to the corresponding neutron resource.
 * attach_network/attach_port: attach a policy to the corresponding neutron resource.
 * detach_network/detach_port: detach a policy from the corresponding neutron